 Professor Stephen Broad is an islander in exile, researcher, teacher, community conductor and occasional broadcaster.
 He studied at the Music School of Douglas Academy (Piano with Anne Crawford and composition with William Sweeney) and then at the University of Glasgow, where he won prizes in music and physics.
 He undertook a DPhil in Historical Musicology at Worcester College, Oxford with the late Robert Sherlaw Johnson and with Annegret Fauser, and is Head of Research and Knowledge Exchange at the Royal Conservatoire of Scotland.

 Dr Colin Broom is a composer based in Scotland, UK.
-He studied Composition at the Royal Scottish Academy of Music & Drama.
+He studied Composition at the Royal Scottish Academy of Music and Drama.
 He has written music for various ensembles and musicians including Red Note, Maxwell Quartet, Tyrolean Ensemble for Contemporary Music and Orchestra of Opera North.

 Cameron graduated with a starred-first in piano performance from New College, Oxford, where he was an academic scholar and organ scholar and he subsequently studied with Mirella Freni at CUBEC in Italy, with Dennis O’Neill at WIAV, and at the National Opera Studio, London.
 He is an alumnus of the Britten-Pears Young Artist Programme and the Solti-Perretti Accademia.
 He studied privately with Graham Johnson and Martin Isepp and frequently accompanied Laura Sarti’s lessons in the UK and Paris.